WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 1. **Enter** an email address.

-> If the email address you enter does not exist as an IBM account, Watson Analytics will keep you on this page to fill in all the required fields, so complete steps 2-4 below.
-If the email address already exists as an IBM account, Watson Analytics will switch to the page you see above with your email already designated, so complete steps 1-2 as shown above.
+> If the email address you enter does not exist as an IBM account, Watson Analytics will keep you on this page.
+If so, complete steps 2-4 below.
+If the email address already exists as an IBM account, Watson Analytics will switch to the page you see above with your email already designated.
+If so, complete steps 1-2 as shown above.

 2. **Enter** all the required fields; Password, First and Last Name, Company, Phone Number, Contry and State.
 3. **Check** or **Uncheck** the box to keep informed of products and services and offerings from IBM worldwide.